-How to fix iPad Pro and iOS 11 battery life problems
+How to fix iPad battery life problems

 Sometimes restoring from an old backup, especially a backup of a different device like an iPhone, can be less than ideal.
 Cruft builds up and things just don't run like they used to.
 Sometimes your once-fresh setup also goes stale.

 If you suspect that's the case, you can suck it up and set up your iPad as new.
-Yes, it can be an incredible pain in the apps, but if you have a significant and continual problem, and nothing else can fix it, setting up as new can be a solution.
+Yes, it can be an incredible pain in the apps, but if you have a significant and continual problem, and nothing else can fix it, setting up as new can be a solution for fixing iPad battery life.

 Thanks to online services and storage, though, it's not the nuclear option it used to be.
 A lot of content now streams or syncs from the cloud, including iCloud Keychain for passwords.